eagles-project/mam4xx/docs/development.md

 input.
 Not only can this save you time, but it can also help you build productive relationships with other team members.

-If you're a core member of the MAM4xx development team on the EAGLES Project, the easiest way to seek help is to post a Slack message to the appropriate channel.
+If you're a member of the MAM4xx development team on the EAGLES Project, the easiest way to seek help is to post a Slack message to the appropriate channel.
 We have access to an `ESMD-BER` Slack workspace with some useful channels for asynchronous team communication:

 * `eagles-mam-cpp`: This is the best channel for discussing and troubleshooting issues related to MAM4xx development.